cassioeskelsen/apresentacao_osm/README.md

-# apresentacao_osm
+# Apresentação Introdutória do OpenStreetMap

-Apresentação Introdutória do OpenStreetMap
+Licença de uso: use a vontade, apenas referencie a fonte.